Bank Employee's Association oppose merger of Bank of Baroda, Vijaya Bank and Dena Bank

-Bengaluru, Sep 19: All India Bank Employee's Association of India (AIBEA) has opposed the Centre's move to amalgamation of Bank of Baroda, Vijaya Bank and Dena Bank with a combined business of Rs.
+Bengaluru, Sep 19: All India Bank Employee's Association of India (AIBEA) has opposed the Centre's move to merge Bank of Baroda, Vijaya Bank and Dena Bank with a combined business of Rs.
 14.82 lakh crore, making it India's third Largest Bank.

 The Finance Ministry stated that the consolidation will help create a strong globally competitive bank with economies of scale and enable realization of wide-ranging synergies.
-Leveraging of networks, low-cost deposits and subsidiaries of the three banks has the potential of yielding significant synergies for positioning the consolidated entity for substantial rise in customer base, market reach, operational efficiency, wider bouquet of products and services, and improved access for customers.
+Leveraging of networks, low-cost deposits and subsidiaries of the three banks have the potential of yielding significant synergies for positioning the consolidated entity for substantial rise in customer base, market reach, operational efficiency, a wider bouquet of products and services, and improved access for customers.

 Also Read | Vijaya Bank, Dena Bank, BoB to merge: What does it mean for customers?